Malice

 Disruption

 Tracy collapses with severe abdominal pain and is rushed to the hospital.
-This medical emergency disrupts their stable life and forces them into Dr. Jed Hill's professional domain, setting the conspiracy in motion.
+This medical emergency disrupts their ordinary life and puts Tracy under the care of Dr. Jed Hill, setting the conspiracy in motion.

 Resistance